 serum cholesterol and blood pressure, suggesting beneficial

-Although using cinnamon as a tea or spice ingredient, along with a regular exercise routine and a health promoting diet, might be of benefit to those with type 2 diabetes and related conditions, it is best to consult your medical physician especially if you are taking prescription medications or have extreme health issues.
+Although using cinnamon as a tea or spice ingredient, along with a regular exercise routine and a health-promoting diet, might be of benefit to those with type 2 diabetes and related conditions, it is best to consult your medical physician especially if you are taking prescription medications, have major health issues or are diabetic.

 Because of its pleasant flavor, cinnamon powder is an easy ingredient to add as an accent to many types of foods, desserts and drinks.
-There are countless traditional and cultural dishes which incorporate this popular twig or bark-based spice.
+There are countless traditional and cultural dishes that incorporate this popular bark-based spice.

-For therapeutic use as a digestive aid it is particularly delicious and effective when prepared as a tea.
-Cinnamon sticks, barks or powder can be infused in hot water, but should never be boiled for more than a few minutes.
-It is therefore usually infused into simmered herbal teas at the end of the brewing time.
+For therapeutic use as a digestive aid, it is particularly delicious and effective when prepared as a tea.
+Cinnamon sticks, chips or powder can be infused in hot water.
+The whole sticks or chips can also be very low heat decocted (simmered) for 15-20 minutes.

 Cinnamon works very well as an adjunct to other herbal tonics and is commonly added to tea decoctions which may include other roots, barks and herbs like ginseng, dendrobium (suk gok), bupleurum, poria, peony, jujube dates, rehmannia, dioscoria and licorice.